Franciscans: New World missions

 The work of the Franciscans in New Spain began in 1523, when three Flemish friars—Juan de Ayora, Pedro de Tecto, and Pedro de Gante—reached the central highlands.
-Their impact as missionaries was limited at first, since two of them died on Cortés's expedition to Central American in 1524, but Fray Pedro de Gante initiated the evangelization process and studied the Nahuatl language through his contacts with children of the Indian elite from the city of Tetzcoco.
-Later, in May 1524, with the arrival of the Twelve Apostles of Mexico, led by Martín de Valencia.
+Their impact as missionaries was limited at first, since two of them died on Cortés's expedition to Central America in 1524, but Fray Pedro de Gante initiated the evangelization process and studied the Nahuatl language through his contacts with children of the Indian elite from the city of Tetzcoco.

+In May 1524, the Twelve Apostles of Mexico arrived, led by Martín de Valencia.
 There they built the Convento Grande de San Francisco, which became Franciscan headquarters for New Spain for the next three hundred years.